Last Updated July 10, 2023

-Anti-boycott laws have been challenged in federal court, including in Arkansas, Arizona, Georgia, Kansas, Maryland, and Texas.
-Three federal district courts have ruled that these states’ laws, all of which require contractors with the state to sign pledges that they don’t boycott Israel, are likely unconstitutional and that boycotts for Palestinian rights are protected by the First Amendment.
-In all of these cases, however, state legislatures changed the law to exclude the plaintiffs, and moot the lawsuits.
+Anti-boycott laws have been challenged in federal court, including in Arkansas, Arizona, Georgia, Kansas, Maryland and Texas.
+Federal district courts in four states have ruled that these states’ laws, all of which require contractors with the state to sign pledges that they don’t boycott Israel, are likely unconstitutional and that boycotts for Palestinian rights are protected by the First Amendment.
+However, in each state, the legislatures changed the laws that were challenged so that they no longer applied to the plaintiffs in order to moot the lawsuits.
+In February 2023, the Supreme Court declined to hear an appeal of a decision upholding Arkansas’ anti-BDS law, but that decision remains an outlier among courts that have addressed the constitutionality of these laws.

 Arkansas Times LP v.
 Waldrip

 In December 2018, the American Civil Liberties Union filed a lawsuit challenging the Arkansas anti-boycott law on behalf of The Arkansas Times.
 The paper had lost substantial ad revenue after its publisher refused to sign a pledge that it would not boycott Israel.
 The paper argued that it should not be compelled to speak against boycotts for Palestinian rights, even though the newspaper itself takes no position on them.
 In January 2019 the district court dismissed the case.
-An appeal is currently pending at the Eighth Circuit Court of Appeals.
+In February 2021 the Eighth Circuit Court of Appeals reversed that decision, finding the law unconstitutional.
+The state moved for a larger panel of judges to rehear the case.
+In June 2022, the Eighth Circuit, sitting en banc, upheld the Arkansas law.
+In February 2023, the Supreme Court declined to hear an appeal of the case.

 Jordahl v.
 Brnovich